 The first box is just telling you what the utility is.
 The second box is your keyword.
-You can set it to anything you want, but it needs to be something you will remember.
+You can set it to anything you want, but it needs to be something you will remember and also something you won't typically type in followed by a space.
 This is what you will type into the Chrome browser whenever you want to use your timer.
-I chose ti for my keyword, but you can type whatever you want into that box as your keyword.
+I chose ti for my keyword, but you can choose whatever you'd like.
 The shorter the better.
 The third box needs to be entered exactly to match what I have there.

-Now you are ready to use your timer!
-Simply type ti (or whatever you chose as your keyword) into the Omnibox, or address bar, of your Chrome browser and then hit the space bar.
+Simply type ti (or whatever you chose as your keyword) into the Omnibox, or address bar, of your Chrome browser and then hit the space bar or the tab button.
 You will see a little box appear in your Omnibox that says "Search timer".

 Now, type in the amount of time you want to have the timer set for and then hit enter.
 You can type 2 min, 1 hour, 30 sec, etc. If you don't specify the units (min, hour, sec) then it will automatically do seconds.
 You can also type in a mixed amount of time like 3 min 30 sec and it will do that as well.